OscarHoekstra/ClassifyNPDB/README.md

 SELECT * FROM mibig WHERE 1 --replace "1" with a search query to narrow results
 ```

 ## Explanation of Files

 ### Natural_Product_Structure.sqlite
 This is the sqlite database that I started with and appended to.
 It was created by Sam Stokman and at the time of writing she is working on a new version.
-According to what I have heard my pipeline should still work with the new version altough it might need minor changes like updated column names.
+My pipeline will still work with the new pipeline, but a lot of the steps will become unnecessary and some settings will need to be changed.
 This database contained 3 tables: data_source, structure and structure_has_data_source.

 1. data_source
 This table has 2 column: source_name and nr_of_structures.